cgswong/docker-logstash/README.md

 We will wait until those keys present themselves, then use **confd** to update the Logstash configuration file `logstash.conf`, setting those values within the file, then starting Logstash.

-A systemd unit file is included (here)[https://github.com/cgswong/docker-logstash/blob/confd/systemd/logstash.service], which shows how this unit would be started via systemd or Fleet (there is an alternate file for consul).
+A systemd unit file is included, which shows how this unit would be started via systemd or Fleet (there is an alternate file for consul).
 To do a default run using etcd:

 ```sh
 source /etc/environment